 Purpose

-To write an effective legal assistant cover letter, you must ensure that it is appropriately formatted.
+To write an effective cover letter, you must ensure that it is appropriately formatted.
 Formatting will help you showcase your writing abilities to the hiring manager.

 The following should be considered when formatting a cover letter:

-- It would be best to use the line spacing of 1.5 for each paragraph
+• It would be best to use a line spacing of 1.5 for each paragraph

-- You should avoid applying justification or indent in the cover letter
+• You should avoid applying justification or indenting in the cover letter

-- If the legal assistant cover letter is sent via email, it should be saved as a PDF to preserve formatting.
-However, it can be saved as a Word file if the employer or online application services makes it a requirement.
+• If the cover letter is sent via email, it should be saved as a PDF to preserve formatting.
+However, it can be saved as a Word file if the employer or online application service makes it a requirement.

-You should first ensure that your legal assistant cover letter contains a professional header indicated at the top of the page.
+You should first ensure that your cover letter contains a professional header indicated at the top of the page.
 In addition, it should contain your name, title, address, phone number, and email.
-This can be followed by the date and the recipient’s details (name, title, firm, address).
+This can be followed by the date and the recipient’s details (name, title, firm, and address).

 Subject line